 Hi!
 My name is Rosien.
 Pronounced as Rosie with an extra n.

 In a former life I was a library-bound, archive-dwelling aspiring academic (I have an MA in Military History).
 After graduation I set out to travel and worked for several years as a scuba dive instructor in Malaysia, Indonesia and Oman.
 To come back home, I cycled all the way from Iran to Spain.
 It took six months and was, I know this is a cliché, a truly epic trip.

-In 2022 I will do a solo thruhike across the Pyrenees in 42 days (including rest days).
+In 2022 I did a solo thruhike across the Pyrenees in 42 days (including rest days).
 Time between these bigger trips is filled with smaller adventures near and far.
 I ran two marathons (Valencia ’19, Amsterdam ’21) and one 70km ultramarathon (’22).
 Not sure what’s next, hopefully another ultra in 2023?

-Other things that might/might not be of interest: I have too many plants, say hi to every cat I meet, my favorite Doctor is the Tenth and I wish I would be team Gryffindor, but probably am team Ravenclaw.
+Other things that might/might not be of interest: I have too many plants, say hi to every cat I meet, my favorite Doctor is the Tenth, my secret superpower is that I can nap pretty much anywhere.

 About the title